Dew Point Sensors vs. Temperature and Humidity Sensors: Key Industrial Differences

 They can measure room conditions or industrial spaces where moderate humidity is expected.

-However, when humidity drops to near-zero levels—such as air dried by industrial compressors—these sensors are unable to detect meaningful changes.
+However, when humidity drops to near-zero levels—such as air dried by industrial compressors—they fail to provide the sensitivity required by an automated dew point controller.

 In summary: